 Doulas believe in teamwork.
 We work in cooperation with doctors, nurses, midwives, researchers and the partners and families of labouring women.
 We have a holistic approach to care and most often desire to build bridges.

 The Doula Association of Edmonton is not a certifying agency.
 It cannot suspend a doula's practice.
-DAE strongly encourages anyone who is concerned about a doula to contact her certifying body.
+DAE strongly encourages anyone who is concerned about a doula to contact the doula's certifying body.
 If you don't know where your doula was certified, DAE can help you with this.
 Some issues end up being a misunderstanding and DAE is willing to help in the process of clarifying a situation.
 DAE understands that the dissatisfaction of one professional can affect the doula community as a whole.
 However, DAE believes that the actions of one DAE doula do not reflect on the Association as a whole.